hitachihex/Webbed.TAS/README.md

     Laser <br />
     Pew (alias for laser) <br />
     Slow  - set this on inputs you don't want runto to fast forward during.
 Can be useful to combat desynchs via finding offending frames that work poorly in runto. <br />
     Read - accepts a sub command for the input file to read from. e.g Read, File.rec.
-It assumes they are in the Includes folder. <br />
+It assumes they are in the Includes folder.
+This command can only be used in the main Webbed.rec file<br />